Chicago Medical Malpractice Lawyer

 Future medical bills.

-When medical negligence occurs, patients are often left with physical or emotional conditions that require extensive, ongoing treatment, specialized equipment, and/or round the clock care.
+Medical negligence often leaves patients with physical or emotional conditions that require extensive, ongoing treatment, specialized equipment, and/or round the clock care.
 Over the course of a lifetime, medical costs can skyrocket.

 Wrongful death.